 The term synthetic full backup or simply synthetic backup is often used to describe the outcome of the process where incrementals or differentials are used in conjunction with a “real” full backup to create an updated full backup copy of data.

 The data in a current synthetic full backup is identical to that of a current full backup, but it is derived by applying the periodic incrementals or differentials to the base full backup.
-The nomenclature is merely an indication of how a full backup was created, but in either case, the data is complete.
+The nomenclature is merely an indication of how a full backup was created, but in either case, the backed-up data is complete.

 Full backup vs. disk mirroring